isaacg11/starterTemplate-Object-Actions-API/README.md

 # starterTemplate-Object-Actions-API
-a starter template for creating object actions using the Stamplay Rest API
+a Javascript starter template for creating object actions using the Stamplay Rest API

 **NOTE: Users must be logged in to use the rate/vote/comment function!**